-Credit cards must not be used to pay campaign expenses.
+Credit cards must not be used to pay for electoral expenditure.
 Debit cards linked to the dedicated campaign bank account are acceptable.

 Any funds remaining in the account at the end of the election can only be dealt with in certain ways (see below for further information).